 In particular, owner-managed companies as well as companies and employees who make use of share-related remuneration structures would see significant shifts in the tax landscape and potentially far higher rates of tax.
 In addition, individuals inheriting certain assets (particularly business assets) would pay more tax on a subsequent disposal, while owners of business investments may wish to consider reviewing their asset base while BADR exists in its current form (and Investors’ Relief exists at all).

 While neither report is an official publication from government, they do both show a potential direction of travel which, with the growing need to bolster the Treasury’s balance sheet, seems increasingly likely to be implemented to some extent by the government.

-Although substantive changes to legislation (or wholesale new legislation in the case of a wealth tax) would usually be accompanied by a consultation, pressure to start rebalancing the finances of the country could see changes implemented sooner rather than later, particularly where they will affect higher net wealth individuals more than those seen as less able to afford it.
+Substantive changes to legislation (or wholesale new legislation in the case of a wealth tax) would usually be accompanied by a consultation.
+However, pressure to start rebalancing the finances of the country (and to reduce the scope for individuals to take action to avoid falling with the scope of any new or altered taxes) could see changes implemented sooner rather than later, particularly where they will affect higher net wealth individuals more than those seen as less able to afford it.
 As such, we recommend that individuals start to take stock of their asset base and gather together what records they can so that they are in the best possible position for these to be reviewed as and when more details are known.